Curious about what 1st means on LinkedIn and the meaning of these numbers on LinkedIn profiles?

 Now that you understand better the meaning of those "1st 2nd 3rd" stuff, you can go the extra mile and understand how the whole connection game on Linkedin works.

-I get a lot of connection requests every day and the truth is: it will depend on what the recipient is seeking from Linkedin.
+I get a lot of connection requests every day and the truth is: it will depend on what the recipient is seeking from LinkedIn.
 The hard truth is some people will more easily accept requests than others.
 That said, it's not very actionable.
 There are still things you can do to improve your acceptance rate.

 The first thing I recommend is to not send a note if it's not personalized.
 You read that right.
 If you're not crafting a personal message for that person, your best bet is to not add a note at all.